nickdotht/ft_select/README.md

 * Pressing the keys `O` and `B` opens a valid folder and goes back to the parent root directory respectively.
 * Handles interruption signals gracefully (ctrl + z, ctrl + c, kill, etc...)
 * Restores the screen to what it was before clearing it.
+* No memory leaks

+### Real mode

+You can launch the program in real mode.
+In real mode, when you press `delete`/`backspace` on a valid file or folder, it will be deleted on the system too.
+So again, watch out!
+I'm not responsible for any loss of your files.

+To run ft_select in real mode, use the flag `-r` or `--real`

+	./ft_select -r I love 42

+### TODO

+* Add breadcrumb
+* Press `H` to see hidden/dot files
+* Add copy and move capabilities
+* Even better error handling

 ## Acknowledgment

-Thanks to all my peers at 42 who helped me finish this project in 3 days, most notably @cgerbaud and @gguiulfo.
+Thanks to my peers at 42 @cgerbaud and @gguiulfo who helped me go faster on this project and gave me some great tips.

 Enjoy!